dalnk/chat-webui/README.md

 Alpaca now runs on android!
 Vicuna and StableLM work now as well.
 MLC-llm there's an android complied version out for snapdragon with latest OpenCL for now, need to figure out how to plug it all together for pixel Tensor chips

 Ideally supporting Vicuña and StableLM.
-Theres a working version on MLC for snapdragon chips